Guidelines for Samaṇeras

 A Samanera must strictly follow these fundamental precepts:

-2. Refrain from taking what is not given (Stealing).
+2. Refrain from taking what is not given.

-10. Refrain from handling gold and silver (Avoiding personal ownership of money or wealth).
+10. Refrain from accepting gold and silver ( money ).

 3. Daily Monastic Discipline